 The SDGs focus on subjects that we're passionate about, such as offering innovative, inclusive education; reducing inequality; and supporting sustainable economic growth.
 We've always been keen to play our part.

-The Impact Rankings, published on 21 April 2021 by the Times Higher Education magazine, are the first global attempt to measure university progress around the SDGs.
+The Impact Rankings, published on 27 April 2022 by the Times Higher Education magazine, measure university progress around the SDGs.

 They look at the tangible difference universities are making, in their local communities and more widely.

-We’re ranked 36th in the world and 2nd in the UK for SDG 3: Good Health and Wellbeing.
+We’re delighted to be ranked 1st in the UK and 20th in the world for SDG 3: Good Health and Wellbeing.

 This ranking is based in part on the number of ARU graduates in health professions, which is a vital influence on health and wellbeing in our region.